jornane/php-saml-sp/README.md

 - Only HTTP-Redirect for sending `AuthnRequest`, `LogoutRequest` to IdP
 - Only HTTP-Redirect binding for receiving `LogoutResponse` from IdP
 - Only HTTP-POST binding for receiving `Response` from IdP
-- Only supports RSA with SHA256 for signing/verifying signatures
-- Only supports AES-256-GCM for `EncryptedAssertion`
 - Always signs `AuthnRequest`
 - Always signs `LogoutRequest`
 - Supports signed `samlp:Response` and/or signed